kelley-sharp/ginger-article-base/README.md

 # Article Base

-`React.JS`
+`React.JS` `Reach Router` `Jest/Enzyme` `Bootstrap`

 This project reflects my interest in self-improvement, psychology and mental health.
-I wanted to know how machine learning was influencing the field and thought it would be great to have these kinds of articles conveniently organized in one place - so why not make my own article base!
+I wanted to know how machine learning was influencing the field and thought it would be great to have these kinds of articles conveniently organized in one place - so why not make my own [article base](http://kelley-sharp-article-base.s3-website-us-west-1.amazonaws.com/)!

 ## About

 Article Base is a collection of articles relating to psychiatry, therapy, data science, or machine learning taken from https://arxiv.org, a repository from Cornell University.
 It can be browsed by articles or by authors and contains publications from within the last 30 days.
-Go [here]('http://kelley-sharp-article-base.s3-website-us-west-1.amazonaws.com/') to browse the site.
+Go [here](http://kelley-sharp-article-base.s3-website-us-west-1.amazonaws.com/) to browse the site.

 ## Highlights